seqcode/Bichrom/README.md

 **Note**: For GPU compatibility, tensorflow 2.2.1 requires CUDA 10.1 and cuDNN >= 7.

-## Usage I: Construct Datasets for Training, Testing and Validation
+### 1. Construct Datasets for Training, Testing and Validation

 Clone and navigate to the Bichrom repository.
 ```